SabineVirginia/Detection-of-Products-in-a-Shelf/README.md

 The script geo_info.ipynb looks up store location information using an excel table with additional information about the images.
 I add the address, longitude and latitude to the excel-file with image information using the Google Maps API.
 In addition, I extract the ZIP code from the address in order to determine the province in which the store is located.

 ## Display Analysis
 The script display_analysis.ipynb analyzes a particular set of displays.
-I look at the differences in the type of display that different retailers set up during the same promotion, and how different retailers typically stacked the displays.
+I look at the differences in the types of displays that different retailers set up during the same promotion.
+I also checked how different retailers typically stacked the displays.
+More specifically, I checked the number of facings of two specific products and how many shelves were empty or used for other products.